 The 1.8 PB NERSC Burst Buffer is based on Cray DataWarp that uses flash or SSD (solid-state drive) technology to significantly increase the I/O performance on Cori for all file sizes and all access patterns that sit within the High Speed Network (HSN) on Cori.
 Accessible only from compute nodes, the Burst Buffer provides per-job (or short-term) storage for I/O intensive codes.

 The peak bandwidth performance is over 1.7 TB/s with each Burst Buffer node contributing up to 6.5 GB/s.
 The number of Burst Buffer nodes available to a job depends on the granularity and size of the Burst Buffer allocation.
 Performance is also dependent on access pattern, transfer size and access method (e.g. MPI I/O, shared files).
+There's a 50 TB (52828800 MB) maximum threshold on each BB reservation, but multiple reservations can be requested concurrently.

 Check the DataWarp limitations below